zio/zio-http/docs/reference/server.md

 Hello World!⏎
 ```

-The‌ ZIO HTTP server by default supports keep-alive connections.
+The ZIO HTTP server by default supports keep-alive connections.
 To disable it, we can use the `Server.Config#keepAlive` method, by setting it to `false`:

 ```scala mdoc:compile-only
 import zio.http._